atmoswing/atmoswing-user-manual/docs/getting-started/parameters-file.rst

 Element 'predictor'
 ~~~~~~~~~~~~~~~~~~~

-The element ``<predictor>`` provides information about the predictor, the spatial window and the criteria to use.
+The element ``<predictor>`` provides information about the predictor, the spatial window, and the criteria to use.
 Several predictors can be used together in an analogy level and are provided by adding more ``<predictor>`` blocks one after the other.

 Example: